mtsaldaris/AddressBook/README.md

 ### Backend - Java (Spring Boot)

 The backend for this application was implemented using Spring Boot.
 A layered architecture was used based around the "Contact" Model.
+An exception handler was also implemented to send out custom error responses for any validation errrors which was caught by the front end.
 To start the back end, first run `mvn install` then `mvn spring-boot:run` or `java -jar target/address-book-0.0.1.jar` to start the dev server on port 8080.

 #### REST API ENDPOINTS: